xResto/air-quality-app/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open your browser and visit http://localhost:3000 to view the application.